Natalia Marquez Postdoctoral Associate

 David Mudd 4th Year Doctoral Student, Brains & Behavior Fellow

-My research investigates the effect of visual deprivation or perinatal brain trauma on development and maintenance of visual acuity, using behavioral assays.
+Jen’s research investigates the effect of visual deprivation or perinatal brain trauma on development and maintenance of visual acuity, using behavioral assays and imaging methods.